John Hopfield and Geoffrey Hinton Awarded 2024 Nobel Prize in Physics for Breakthroughs in Machine Learning

 In News

 The 2024 Nobel Prize in Physics has been awarded to John J. Hopfield and Geoffrey E. Hinton for their pioneering work that laid the foundation for today’s powerful machine learning technologies using artificial neural networks.
-Their discoveries have revolutionized the fields of artificial intelligence (AI) and physics, particularly in how computers can simulate learning and pattern recognition.
+Their research in artificial neural networks reshaped both physics and computer science, enabling machines to learn patterns and recognize images.

 Need Help?

 If you have questions or concerns about AI, don’t hesitate to reach out to BABL AI.
-Their Audit Experts can offer valuable insight, and ensure you’re informed and compliant.
+Hence, their Audit Experts can offer valuable insight, and ensure you’re informed and compliant.

 Subscribe to our Newsletter